 Although we derived our test assuming a single early-stage dataset, the use of multiple prior data sources may provide better outcome predictions for late-stage trials.
-Our approach can incorporate multiple prior datasets using power priors \citep{Ibrahim2000} or hierarchical models \citep{Spiegelhalter2004}.
+Our approach can incorporate multiple datasets using power priors \citep{Ibrahim2000} or hierarchical models \citep{Spiegelhalter2004}.

-Our simulations, based on data from the CheckMate 141 trial, confirm that weighted log-rank tests can outperform other tests in presence of delayed treatment effects.
-However, these tests depend on a set of tuning parameters, such as the duration of the lag time for lagged log-rank tests or the $\rho$ and $\delta$ coefficients of the $G^{\rho,\delta}$ Fleming-Harrington family, which may be hard to tune.
+Our simulations, based on data from the CheckMate 141 trial, confirm that weighted log-rank tests can outperform other tests in the presence of delayed treatment effects.
+However, these tests depend on a set of tuning parameters, such as the duration of the lag time for lagged log-rank tests or the $\rho$ and $\delta$ coefficients of the $G^{\rho,\delta}$ family, which may be difficult to tune.
 Instead, our approach directly translates early-stage data into a test procedure for the late-stage trial.

-Robustness analyses highlight how the performance of our approach is dependent on the consistency of outcome data and the similarity of enrolled populations between phase II and phase III trials.
+Robustness analyses highlight how the performance of our approach depends on the consistency of outcome data and the similarity of enrolled populations between phase II and III trials.
 Ensuring the transportability of results to subsequent trials remains a major concern in the design of exploratory clinical trials \citep{Wang2006}.